 A1 cable routing: how optimize your fit by tweaking the cable routing and closing forces of your A1 shoe.

 Its time for better fitting footwear.
-The upper cables on the A1 shoe can be customized for your optimal fit, with two of the four cabling options visible above.
+The upper cables on the A1 shoe can be customized for your optimal fit; with two of the four cabling options visible in the image above.

 More than just an adjustable heel: you can optimize routing of the cables on your A1 shoe to offer an optimized fit.

 The A1 Shoe's most evident customization function is found in its heel, which can be moved in 3 dimensions: By adjusting the heel one can change the Length of the shoe, the Heel height and the Heel angle in rotation.
-This ensures an A1 will fit the exact length, heel angle and height, and shape of your foot.
+This ensures an A1 will fit the exact length, heel angle and height, and shape of your foot (see this blog post for more info about the heel).
 But the heel is only half of the customization an A1 shoe offers.

 This image shoes one identical shoe in its midway upright heel (left) setup vs its rotated and advanced heel cup (right) setup.